This is a guide covering the best cameras for hiking and backpacking.

 If you are on a budget and you want the best bang for your buck, then you might take a closer look at the GoPro Hero8 Black.

 It is a notch lower than the latest GoPro and that’s the best part about this camera.
-The price has dropped significantly making it a good choice for budget-conscious individuals.

 It comes with a more pocketable design that can easily fit inside your jacket or bag.